 The global recognition stage

-Nowadays there are many Thai Massage books and DVDs on the market, almost without exception written or recorded by westerners.
+Nowadays there are many Thai Massage books, courses, and DVDs on the market, almost without exception written or recorded by westerners.

-Just like all the different yoga styles, now there is Thai Massage, traditional Thai Massage, Thai Yoga Massage, Thai Healing Massage, Thai-on-the-table, and some other variations, all created by westerners.
+Just like all the different yoga styles, now there is Thai Massage, traditional Thai Massage, Thai Yoga Massage, Thai Healing Massage, Thai-on-the-table, Vedic Thai Massage, and many other variations – all created by westerners.

 Today most spas in the world are either offering Thai Massage or are looking for ways to include it in their offering.
-Yoga has become a household word and is practiced all over the world.
+And yoga has become a household word and is practiced all over the world.